 Furthermore, mountain areas have always had an interest in energy efficiency and the primary objectives must therefore remain reducing energy, electricity and heat consumption and using energy resources more efficiently, for public, private and business purposes.

 A context calling for action

 - Climate change: Mountain areas will be the first ones affected by climate change.
 Increase of temperature, change of vegetation, withdrawal of glaciers, these are some of the risks and challenges that mountains, more than other regions, will have to face.
 In order to limit the scale of climate change and thus its consequences, measures have to be taken from now on.

-- reducing by 20% the green house gas emissions,
+- reducing by 20% the greenhouse gas emissions, compared to 1990 level

 - raising to 20% the use of renewable energies and